DreamItGetIT/docker-node/README.md

 ## License

-MIT, read the LICESE file for more details.
+MIT, read the LICENSE file for more details.